Turn your manual testers into automation experts! Request a DemoStart testRigor Free

 • List all features requiring testing, including functionality, GUI, performance standards, etc. The system components that will be tested (like hardware, software, middleware, etc.) are classified as ‘in scope’.
 Similarly, components that won’t be tested must be explicitly identified as ‘out of scope’.

 • Scope defines what functionalities and testing techniques are in scope.
-For example, if security testing is out of scope for the product, it must be mentioned explicitly.
+For example, if security testing is out of product scope, it must be mentioned explicitly.
 Also, what are all browsers and OS if you are performing web automation?
 This information needs to be covered clearly.

 • Expected results or benchmarks for every aspect of the software undergoing testing.
 This benchmark will be the standard against which all outcomes will be compared.